OSGeo/PROJ/docs/source/development/quickstart.rst

 Quick start
 ================================================================================

 This is a short introduction to the PROJ API.
-In the following section we create a simple program that transforms a geodetic coordinate to UTM and back again.
-The program is explained a few lines at a time.
-The complete program can be seen at the end of the section.
+In the following section we create two simple programs that illustrate how to transform points between two different coordinate systems, and how to convert between projected and geodetic (geographic) coordinates for a single coordinate system.
+Explanations for individual code sniplets and the full programs are provided.

 See the following sections for more in-depth descriptions of different parts of the PROJ API or consult the :doc:`API reference <reference/index>` for specifics.